What? Yes, it’s true. Read on.

 Power plant technology has improved continuously since the steam engine was invented.
 Efficiency is, by far, the most important factor in the design.
 Power plant efficiency means how much of the chemical / thermal energy in the fuel ends up coming out of the plant in the desired form and how much is lost as heat.
 Early steam engines were horribly inefficient.
 Only a few percent.
 Coal-fired power plants built in the 1970s achieve an efficiency of around 35 percent.
 So 35 percent of the thermal energy in the fuel leaves the plant as electricity.
 It may not seem like it, but this is pretty impressive.
 Modern coal plants built in recent years reach 45 percent efficiency and this is probably close to the maximum possible.

 As an aside, natural gas power plants can employ designs that are not possible with coal.
 The most advanced natural gas plants can reach an unbelievable 60 percent efficiency.
 But, we’re not talking about natural gas here, we’re talking about coal.
-But I’ll mention this figure once more at the end of the article.
+But since a lot of people in the U.S. get their electricity from gas-fired power plants I’ll mention this figure once more at the end of the article.

 It probably goes without saying but I’ll point it out anyway.
 The more efficient a power plant is, the less fuel it consumes, but also the less CO2 it produces to generate a given output.
 This will become important below.

 Internal Combustion Engines (ICE)